MicrosoftDocs/azure-dev-docs/articles/ux-beta/app-db-javascript/deploy-nodejs-mongodb-app-service.md

 [Kudu](/azure/app-service/resources-kudu) is the engine behind many of the automated deployment features in App Service.
 In addition, it provides a useful web-based console to view your deployed application in Azure.

-To access Kudu, navigate to one of the following URLs:
+To access Kudu, navigate to one of the following URLs.
+You will need to sign into the Kudu site with your Azure credentials.
 * For apps deployed in Free, Shared, Basic, Standard and Premium App Service plans - `https://<app-name>.scm.azurewebsites.net`
 * For apps deployed in Isolated service plans - `https://<app-name>.scm.<ase-name>.p.azurewebsites.net`

-You will need to sign into the Kudu site with your Azure credentials.

 From the main page in Kudu, you can access information about the application hosting environment, app settings, deployments and browse the files in the wwwroot directory.